 In 1935, charters were granted to both the Missouri Restaurant Association and the St. Louis Restaurant Association.
 The late Clarence M. Hayman, Sr., founder of the Forum Cafeterias, signed the incorporation papers.
 His son, C.M.
 Hayman, Jr., became MRA President in 1974.

-Several city association entities continued to exist until 1958, when efforts began to amalgamate into one statewide organization.
+Several city association entities continued to exist until 1958 when efforts began to amalgamate into one statewide organization.
 This objective became a reality in 1962 when the Kansas City and St. Louis associations agreed to affiliate as chapters of the Missouri Restaurant Association.
-This marks the true “birth” of today’s Missouri Restaurant Association.
+This date marks the true "birth" of today's Missouri Restaurant Association.

 An effective Government Relations program is one of the most significant services MRA provides for its members.
 Combining a contract lobbyist with effective grassroots activity, the Association effectively protects the interests of the industry.